View Document

 Part E - Specialised Inspections

 (18) Specialised inspections include Institutional Biosafety (IBC) and Animal Ethics inspections, Physical Containment (PC) facility inspections, building or refurbishment handovers and contractor operations.
-Each will have specific instructions and associated processes developed and managed separately from this procedure.
+Each will have specific instructions and associated processes developed and managed separately.

 Part F - Deep Dive Audits

-(19) Each Health and Safety consultant will each undertake two audits per year to seek assurance that safety management processes are effective.
-Each audit will focus on an area of higher inherent hazard risk and will involve a deep dive into a process to test for control efficacy and continuous improvement.
+(19) The Health and Safety team will undertake periodic deep dive audits to seek assurance that safety management processes are effective.
+Each audit will focus on an area of higher inherent hazard risk testing for control efficacy and continuous improvement.

 Top of Page